criticalmash/asm-pager-test/README.md

 ## Gotchas
 The paginator function adds many useful data attributes you can use while templating, including `first` and `last`.
 But Handlebar-helpers also has helpers by that name.
 I had to use `{{this.first}}` and `{{this.last}}` to make sure I used the right values.

+By default, the `view.data` inside the sublists doesn't contain any useful path data for constructing the URLS.
+I created a simple middleware to add that data to each sublist item before rendering.

 ## To Run Example
 Clone repo and cd into it